Chugach State Park#10 in Best Things To Do in Anchorage

-Located about 18 miles east of downtown, this sprawling state park is the third largest in the country, clocking in at half a million acres of hiking trails, ski areas, rock-climbing spots and wildlife habitat.
+Located about 13 miles south of downtown, this sprawling state park is one of the largest in the country, clocking in at nearly half a million acres of hiking trails, ski areas, rock-climbing spots and wildlife habitat.
 Chugach is the perfect place to experience untouched Alaska without a long drive.
-And according to recent visitors, the breathtaking scenery is worth the 20-minute trip.
-As one Yelp.com user writes, "True, a lot of Anchorage is pretty much like any other American City, but Chugach is something unique and incredible … You can hike along a trail for days and traverse Glaciers while never leaving the city of Anchorage!
-Just as importantly, there are countless day hikes here for people of all abilities from something like 15 trail heads."
-To get the most out of this magnificent park, consider tagging along on a guided tour.
+And according to recent visitors, the breathtaking scenery is worth the 20-minute drive, especially because the park offers numerous trails of varying lengths, including some that are ideal for day hikes.
+Other visitors recommend booking a guided tour to get the history of the park, too.

 You can access Chugach State Park year-round from the Seward Highway.
-While there is no specific entry fee, you will have to pay to park and to camp.
+While there is no specific entry fee, you will have to pay a $5 fee to park.
 Check the park's website for more information.

 For a family-friendly outdoor excursion, grab your camera and hit the Tony Knowles Coastal Trail, named for the for former Alaska governor Tony Knowles.
 Winding its way from the downtown area past the Alaska Aviation Heritage Museum to Kincaid Park, this 11-mile paved path is perfect for biking, rollerblading, cross-country skiing and strolling.
 If you're visiting during the summer, keep your eyes peeled over Cook Inlet for beluga whales, while winter trailblazers should look out for moose in Kincaid Park.